The 7 Most Common Diseases That Affect Senior Cats

 5. Hyperthyroidism

-Hyperthyroidism occurs when the thyroid gland produces excessive amounts of hormone.
+Hyperthyroidism occurs when the thyroid gland produces excessive amounts of hormones.
 Cats with hyperthyroidism tend to lose a good deal of weight despite a voracious appetite.
-They also may become more vocal and experience a range of symptoms including vomiting, diarrhea, and increased thirst and urination.
+They may also become more vocal and experience a range of symptoms, including vomiting, diarrhea, and increased thirst and urination.

 Hyperthyroidism is often mistaken for kidney disease because the symptoms are quite similar.
-A senior blood profile can pinpoint whether one or both are contributing to your cat’s condition.
+A senior blood profile can pinpoint whether one or both contribute to your cat’s condition.

 6. Dental Disease